-Business partners are expected to manage their supply chains on a risk-basis, safeguarding the financial integrity of the company, the quality and their products and services.
-Business partners are expected to establish a comprehensive system based on policies, procedures, measures and reporting that would advance social, environmental and ethical standards in their value chain management.
+Business Partners are expected to manage their supply chains on a risk-basis, safeguarding the financial integrity of the company, the quality and their products and services.
+Business Partners are expected to establish a comprehensive system based on policies, procedures, measures and reporting that would advance social, environmental and ethical standards in their value chain management.
 In addition, the principle for environmental precaution should be applied to raw commodities and materials sourcing, considering high risk areas and conflict minerals, according to the applicable international restriction and sanction lists.
-We encourage our business partners to adhere to the EU sanctions map (https://www.sanctionsmap.eu/#/ main), which CCV is also following.